 New Hope Church has enjoyed a rich season tracking through the Old Testament book called “Ruth.”
 It is the beautiful, dramatic, and yet simple story of two widows seeking to find their way past hopelessness, despair, and grief.
-If you have not done so, let me urge you to read the Book of Ruth, and listen to the eight messages presented throughout this past fall.
+If you have not done so, let me urge you to read the Book of Ruth, and listen to the eight messages shared from our platform.
 You can find them here.
+In the meantime, however, consider these five reflections from the story of Ruth.

 Solidarity between God-fearing women and God-fearing men only enhances God’s redemptive plan; it does not threaten it or diminish it.
 Ruth and Boaz certainly prove this out.
 Each one stands tall all alone, but together they are a powerful force for God’s glory and the good of society.
 To what extent are you willingly forging a blessed alliance with people of the opposite sex so as to further Kingdom-purposes?